micahmo/twitch2tuner/README.md

  - If the list of channels you follow on Twitch changes, you will have to "rescan" the tuner to discover new channels.
 In Plex, go to Settings > Live TV & DVR > where it says "X channels - X enabled" click the "enabled" part.
 This will bring up the list of channels from the tuner, where you can select Scan Channels to rescan.
  - Since traditional TV guides provide listings far in advance, Plex only updates the guide on a daily basis by default.
 Of course, Twitch streamers could go live at any time.
 You can decrease the interval between guide updates in Plex by going to Settings > Live TV & DVR > DVR Settings > and change Guide Refresh Interval to the desired amount.
 Unfortunately, it does not go any lower than 1 hour, so you may also want to refresh the guide manually.
 Press the three-dot menu next to Live TV & DVR, and choose Refresh Guide.
  - Finally, despite the name, this project is very much untested with regards to Plex's DVR feature.
 As with any project that is piecing together things that were not intended to work together, YMMV!

+# Misc

+I've found that the guide often does not load correctly the first time on Roku devices.
+Pressing the back button once the guide is focused often fixes it.